The Race for Quantum Technologies has started.

 Each video notably shows how adding a new actor changes the outlook of the race.
 Meanwhile, the mapping tool used highlights the importance of using a proper visualisation so that our perceptions of the race reflect as adequately as possible what is happening to take informed decisions.

-Many other actors are part of the race from the UK to Singapore through Australia, Canada, France, Japan or Israel, to say nothing of other private companies from Google to Ali Baba, and will need to be included in the race before one can reach a conclusive analysis.
+Many other actors are part of the race from the UK to Singapore through Australia, Canada, France, Japan or Israel, to say nothing of other private companies from Google to Ali Baba, and will need to be included in the mapping of the race before one can reach a conclusive analysis.
 Nonetheless, as the reader will discover, crucial elements of understanding are already made available by the six dynamic mappings presented below.

 Understanding the Race to Quantum